Irregular Periods: Is it Perimenopause and How to Manage it?

 7 tips for managing irregular periods during perimenopause

-If you’ve discovered that your irregular menstrual cycle is due to perimenopause, don’t panic.
+If you’ve discovered that your irregular periods can be caused due to perimenopause, don’t panic.
 There are plenty of ways to make this transitional time easier.

-Here are some practical tips to help you adjust to an unpredictable cycle:
+Here are some practical tips that may be helpful for you to adjust to an unpredictable cycle:

 1. Track Your Periods

 Collecting this information can help you make sense of any patterns that may be emerging.
-It can also help you to predict when your period might come and what to expect from it.
-Plus, you’ll know for sure once you’ve officially entered menopause (12 months after your last period).
+It can also help you to predict when your period mightcome and what to expect from it.
+Plus, you’ll know for sure once you’ve officially entered climacteric (12 months after your last period).

 2. Switch to Black Underwear